DEVSENSE/phptools-docs/docs/vscode/Editor/refactoring.md

 ![PHP variable rename](../imgs/rename-variable.gif)

-Right click the name and choose `Rename Symbol`, or select a name and press the `F2` key.
+Right-click the name and choose `Rename Symbol`, or select a name and press the `F2` key.
 Alter the name and confirm.
 If more than the current document is affected by the change, all documents are opened in the Visual Studio Code window so the changes can be reviewed or reverted.
 Changes are not saved to disk.

 ## See also